Reading Time: 13 minutes

 Showcase Campus Life and Networking Opportunities

-While academic and career opportunities are usually the most important factors in a business student’s decision-making process, that doesn’t mean they don’t want to have an enriching social experience at your school.
+While academic and career opportunities are usually the most important factors in a business student’s decision-making process, that doesn’t mean they don’t want an enriching social experience at your school.
 After all, the business world is all about networking.

-Example: Carlson School of Management uses Instagram Stories to alert students of upcoming networking opportunities, and to share photos from those events.
+Example: Carlson School of Management uses Instagram Stories to alert students of upcoming networking opportunities and to share photos from those events.

 higher ed social media